brucewayne0011/phonon-app/README.md

 ## Getting started

 To run the app locally, or to begin developing new features for the Phonon App, you'll need to run [phonon-client](https://github.com/GridPlus/phonon-client) locally on your machine.
+This is the service that the phonon-app talks to in order to securely interact with the phonon network.

+Most of the time, you'll be working with the web app.
+Many web features will work just fine across all platforms, but since we are engineers, we always test on the mobile platforms as well.

+To check if any particular web platform feature works on mobile browsers, we suggest putting the name of that feature into [CanIUse.com](https://caniuse.com/) to see how well it is supported.

-### Start the Client
+### Start the phonon-client

 1. [Install Go](https://go.dev/doc/install) (if you don't already have it on your machine).
 2. `git clone https://github.com/GridPlus/phonon-client.git` - Clone the [phonon-client](https://github.com/GridPlus/phonon-client) git repository to your machine.